zakariaNjb/E-commerce-website-for-students/README.md

 also the admin can add and remove any kind of products he wants, the admin account is the following:
      email adress: n.zakaria123@gmail.com
      password:147
+notice:make sure to import the dataBase before you lunch it!!!
-I hope you enjoy it!!!!
+I hope you enjoy it :)